tapted/pub-dartlang/app/doc/pub-get.markdown

 ## The system package cache

-Dependencies are not physically stored in the `packages` directory that pub creates.
-Dependencies downloaded over the internet, such as those from Git and [pub.dartlang.org](http://pub.dartlang.org), are stored in a system-wide cache and linked to from the `packages` directory.
-This means that if multiple packages use the same version of the same dependency, it will only need to be downloaded and stored locally once.
+Dependencies are downloaded over the internet from [tavern.org] (http://tavern.org) are stored in a system-wide cache and linked to from the `packages` directory.
+This means that if multiple packages use the same version of the same dependency, it will only need to bedownloaded and stored locally once.
 It also means that it's safe to delete the `packages` directory without worrying about re-downloading packages.

-By default, the system package cache is located in the `.pub-cache` subdirectory of your home directory.
-However, it may be configured by setting the `PUB_CACHE` environment variable before running Pub.
+By default, the system package cache is located inside tavern's HTML5 sandboxed filesystem.

 ## Getting while offline

-If you don't have network access, you can still run `pub get`.
-Since pub downloads packages to a central cache shared by all packages on your system, it can often find previous-downloaded packages there without needing to hit the network.
+If you don't have network access, you can still run Tavern.
+Since Tavern downloads packages to a central cache shared by all packages on your system, it can often find previous-downloaded packages there without needing to hit the network.

-However, by default, pub will always try to go online when you get if you have any hosted dependencies so that it can see if newer versions of them are available.
-If you don't want it to do that, pass the `--offline` flag when running pub.
-In this mode, it will only look in your local package cache and try to find a set of versions that work with your package from what's already available.
+However, by default, Tavern will always try to go online when you get if you have any hosted dependencies so that it can see if newer versions of them are available.

-Keep in mind that pub *will* generate a lockfile after it does this.
-If the only version of some dependency in your cache happens to be old, this will lock your app to that version.
-The next time you are online, you will likely want to run [`pub upgrade`](pub-upgrade.html) to upgrade to a later version.